 Dulce De Leche Brownies

 There are a couple of things I look for in an ideal brownie.
 It has to have a crackly top, rich chocolate flavor, and chewy and fudgy center.
-These brownies pass all these tests with flying colors.
-The key is the dulce de leche.
-You can’t really taste it, but it gives the brownies an extra fudgy, chewy texture.
+For a long time, I used a box mix to make brownies because they always turned out how I like them, but now that I bake all the time, I’m love looking for ways to make great brownies from scratch.

-I’ve had problems making brownies from scratch.
-The good ones are usually complicated and the easy ones are usually not as chewy or fudgy as the box mix ones.
-But these are both uncomplicated and better than the box mix ones.
-Have I convinced you to make them yet?
-I’m going to be making another batch soon.
+It hasn’t been easy and I’ve had problems making brownies from scratch.
+The good ones are usually complicated to make and the easy ones are usually not as chewy or fudgy as the box mix ones.

 *Some of the links contained in this post are affiliate links.
 Much like referral codes, this means I earn a small commission if you purchase a product I referred (at no extra charge to you).